 For two reasons, the best photographic opportunities at LIMA come from outside the airport.
 Firstly, facing northeast, the morning aerial displays at MIEC require spectators on-site to look directly into the sun.
 Secondly, the most spectacular display of the show is a half-hour one-off demonstration by dozens of fighters and helicopters of the Royal Malaysian Air Force during the opening ceremony at MIEC.
 This takes place at around 8:00 on the Tuesday, when the show site is open only to VIPs.

-The show site itself offers a reasonable view of the flying with an attractive mountainous backdrop – particularly in the afternoons when lighting is favourable.
+The show site itself offers a good view of the flying with an attractive mountainous backdrop – particularly in the afternoons when lighting is favourable.
 However, be aware that static aircraft are parked with their tails overhanging the crowdline, so parked aircraft will obscure parts of the view from some positions.
 Also bear in mind that visitors must pass through additional security screening when heading to the apron to view the static and flying displays.
 Allow extra time for this, as it can lead to an unexpected 20 minute delay just as you try to catch the start of the action.
 Disposable water bottles will also be consficated at this point – bring water in a non-disposable bottle as you will be exposed to the tropical heat for some time.

 For the maritime displays, the only viewing area is from within RWL.
 We advise visitors not to arrive too early, as, beyond these brief and photographically-interesting displays, there is little else to do or see at the venue.
+We arrived at RWL about one hour in advance, just as the car park was reaching capacity.

 Above all, treat the official schedule with scepticism.
 Anything marked on the schedule will happen, but there are often unannounced extras or unexpected twists.
 The flying and maritime displays, for example, are not the same on each day, and their exact contents is not usually announced in advance.
 It is also not unknown for single displays to give additional performances outside of the published display times – in 2017, an RMAF F/A-18D Hornet gave a sunset demonstration on the last public day just as the site was due to close, and the maritime displays were staged, unannounced, during one of the trade days, for the benefit of a visiting VIP.